Hawk Surprises

 On Sunday, exactly 14 days after I’d seen her crawl under the windowsill, a female Vapourer emerged.
 When they emerge the females emit pheromones to attract the males.
 Since the females can’t really move, the males have to come to them and the pheromones draw them in very quickly.
 So quickly in fact that I missed this stage of the process.
 I’d checked the cocoons at about 8am – no sign of any activity.
 I was out for the morning and by the time I checked again at noon, the female was in full egg-laying mode.
 The males had been and gone.
 Disappointing as that was, it was still fantastic to see the female laying eggs.
 Here are a selection of photos taken somewhat awkwardly beneath the windowsill.

+Her body is really a furry sac, stuffed full of eggs.
+She has legs at the front to hold onto the cocoon.
 On the photo below you can see what I think are the vestigial remains of wings – looking like fluffy ears, either side of her head.

 The eggs are laid directly onto the cocoon.
 They looked wet and a sort of olive colour as they emerged but soon turned white with a darker centre spot.